-Any unrealized loss on individual mortgage-backed securities as of December 31, 2017, 2016 and 2015 was caused by increases in market interest rates.
+Any unrealized loss on individual mortgage-backed securities as of December 31, 2019 and 2018 was caused by increases in market interest rates.
 All of our mortgage-backed securities are guaranteed by U.S. government-sponsored enterprises or a U.S. government agency.
-Since the decline in market value has been attributable to changes in interest rates and not credit quality, we continue to have the intent not to sell these investments, and it is not more likely than not that we will be required to sell such investments prior to the recovery of the amortized cost basis, we have not considered these investments to be other-than-temporarily impaired as of December 31, 2017, 2016 or 2015.
+Since the decline in market value has been attributable to changes in interest rates and not credit quality, we continue to have the intent not to sell these investments, and it is not more likely than not that we will be required to sell such investments prior to the recovery of the amortized cost basis, we have not considered these investments to be other-than-temporarily impaired as of December 31, 2019 and 2018.